SNL-WaterPower/WecOptTool-MATLAB/README.md

 https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
 button.

-Note that, although the developers endeavour to ensure that the development version is not broken, bugs or unexpected behaviour may occur, so please beware.
+Note that, although the developers endeavor to ensure that the development version is not broken, bugs or unexpected behavior may occur, so please beware.

 ## Getting Started

-> :warning: Unexpected behaviour may occur if multiple versions of the toolbox are installed.
+> :warning: Unexpected behavior may occur if multiple versions of the toolbox are installed.
 Please following the [Uninstall](#uninstall) instructions to uninstall any previous versions of WecOptTool first.